dexilion-team/lastest/README.md

 ### AI Mode (Default)
 1. **Scan** - Analyzes your codebase to discover all routes/pages
-2. **Generate** - Uses AI to create intelligent Playwright tests for each page
+2. **Generate** - Uses AI to create intelligent Playwright tests with step logging
+3. **Cache** - Saves generated tests to `.lastest-tests.json` for fast re-runs
-3. **Execute** - Runs tests against both live and dev environments
+4. **Execute** - Runs tests against both live and dev environments with detailed step tracking
-4. **Compare** - Performs pixel-perfect comparison of screenshots
+5. **Compare** - Performs pixel-perfect comparison of screenshots
-5. **Report** - Generates beautiful HTML and Markdown reports
+6. **Report** - Generates tabbed HTML report with Visual Comparison, Test Results, and Playwright views

+**AI Test Execution:**
+- Tests are transpiled from TypeScript to JavaScript at runtime
+- Executed in a secure VM sandbox with Playwright APIs
+- Step logging tracks navigation, interactions, and screenshot capture
+- Fallback to simple screenshot test only if screenshot is missing
+- Failed tests are marked as failed (no silent fallback)

 ### Template Mode (No AI)
 1. **Scan** - Analyzes your codebase to discover all routes/pages
 2. **Generate** - Creates simple screenshot tests from templates (no AI calls)
+3. **Cache** - Saves generated tests to `.lastest-tests.json` for fast re-runs
-3. **Execute** - Runs tests against both live and dev environments
+4. **Execute** - Runs tests against both live and dev environments
-4. **Compare** - Performs pixel-perfect comparison of screenshots
+5. **Compare** - Performs pixel-perfect comparison of screenshots
-5. **Report** - Generates beautiful HTML and Markdown reports
+6. **Report** - Generates tabbed HTML report with Visual Comparison, Test Results, and Playwright views

 **When to use Template Mode:**
 - You want fast test generation without AI costs